 Adam Morton is a PhD candidate in Journalism, Media and Communications, a University Associate at the University of Tasmania and a freelance journalist.

 He is an experienced editor and reporter, with a particular focus on environmental issues, energy and politics.
 He spent 15 years working for Fairfax Media, mostly at The Age, where he was environment editor, society editor, Sunday Age deputy editor and a senior writer.
 He now writes for Guardian Australia and has contributed to Climate Home, the BBC and the Lowy Institute-published The Interpreter, among others.

-He won the United Nations Association of Australia media award for environmental reporting in 2009, 2010 and 2016.
-He shared a Society of Publishers in Asia excellence in journalistic innovation award in 2017, and in 2011 investigated climate and energy policy in four countries as the winner of the European Union-Qantas journalism award.
+He has won several journalism awards, including: the United Nations Association of Australia media award for environmental reporting (2009, 2010, 2016); the European Union-Qantas journalism award (2011); a Society of Publishers in Asia excellence in journalistic innovation award (with colleagues at the Sydney Morning Herald in 2017).
 His work appeared in The Best Australian Science Writing anthology (New South) in 2016 and 2017.